tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

 $ sudo ipsec status
 ```

 The first command restarts the daemon and should automatically bring up the tunnel.
 While the second one should show us that the tunnel is up and running.
-You should be seeing something like the following:
+You should be seeing something that looks like the following:

 ```bash
 Security Associations (1 up, 0 connecting):